subroy13/statwizard/content/posts/2024/growing-memory/index.md

 In contrast to `R`, now `method1` of growing memory is not the worst out there, comparatively, array modifications in place with constant memory usage are slightly worse.
 However, again, the vectorization using the `numpy` C-routine is extremely fast, achieving a result close to the vectorized `method4` in `R`.

-Since it was a bit surprising for me, I tried to dig deeper and understand why Python exhibits a completely different behavior compared to R. I couldn't find a good resource that explains it.
+Since it was a bit surprising for me, I tried to dig deeper and understand why Python exhibits a completely different behaviour compared to R. I couldn't find a good resource that explains it.
 However, based on seeing some hints in different documentations, source code for Python, some Reddit forums, here's my understanding:

 * Python lists are not just only simple continuous memory chunks like `R`.
 Python lists are not like `R` lists either, so these are not stored in scattered memory locations.
 It still stores the data in continuous memory locations but adds some additional overhead metadata storage that helps with different kinds of optimization.

 * You can actually see this by using `sys.getsizeof([1, 2, 3])` and noting the size of a list with 3 integers is much more than 24 bytes (3 times 8 bytes for each integer).
-In fact, the empty list has a size of 64 bytes, and for each additional item, it adds 8 bytes of storage to it, as demonstrated here in this StackOverflow link[^1].
+In fact, the empty list has a size of 64 bytes, and for each additional item, it adds 8 bytes of storage to it, as demonstrated here in this Stack Overflow link[^1].
 This initial 64 bytes is the overhead.

 * This overhead contains the address location of the last element of the array.